 An example would be where there are so many claims, or so many possibilities within a claim, that it becomes unduly burdensome to determine the matter for which protection is sought (however, for the case of multiple independent claims in the same category see B-VIII, 4).
-A complete search (or any search at all) may de facto be impossible, or alternatively may serve no useful purpose as the claim or claim set would be indefensible in any subsequent examination phase.
+A complete search (or any search at all) may de facto be impossible.
 Again, the application of Rule 63 and the issuing of a subsequent incomplete search report (according to the procedures defined in B-VIII, 3.1 to 3.3) or a declaration of no search may be appropriate, on the grounds that the lack of conciseness of the claim(s) is such as to render a meaningful search impossible (see Art.
 84; F-IV, 5).